Thinking about pregnancy after the death of your baby

 - Talk to your partner and to people who care about you.
 Tell them how you’re feeling about getting pregnant again.

-- Try to be hopeful.
-Remind yourself that every pregnancy and baby are different.
+- Remember that every pregnancy and baby are different.
 Just because you’ve had a baby die doesn’t mean it will happen in your next pregnancy.

 - Go to your preconception checkup to make sure you’re healthy.
 Being healthy when you get pregnant can help you have a healthy pregnancy.

 - Eat healthy foods, drink lots of water and do something active every day.
-Try to get a full night’s sleep.
+Try to get a full night’s sleep every night.

 - Don’t smoke, drink alcohol or use harmful drugs.